Sections 55 and 55.1 of the Competition Act

 The Act requires that representations relating to compensation constitute or include fair, reasonable and timely disclosure of information within the knowledge of the person making the representations relating to compensation actually received or likely to be received by typical participants.
 The Bureau considers that in order for disclosure to be fair, reasonable and timely it must:

 Pursuant to section 55(2.1), an operator may be prosecuted if improper representations relating to compensation are made by participants or by representatives of the operator.
-To avoid liability under this section the operator must establish that he or she took reasonable precautions and exercised due diligence to ensure either that: (a) participants or representatives of the operator do not make representations relating to compensation; or (b) any such representations constitute or include fair, reasonable and timely disclosure.
+To avoid liability under this section the operator must establish that he or she took reasonable precautions and exercised due diligence to ensure either that:

 In order to establish due diligence, operators must make sufficient efforts to communicate their policies and procedures regarding compensation representations to all participants of the plan.
 As well, operators must demonstrate that sufficient efforts to prevent wrongdoing are in place and any wrongdoing is corrected.